Historical Room Guidelines

 Adherence to copyright law is the responsibility of the researcher.
 The Bridgewater Public Library Archives and Special Collections bears no responsibility for possible copyright infringement resulting from researchers’ use of Historical Room materials.

-For questions regarding Historical Room rules, please contact Archives staff.
+For questions regarding Historical Room rules, please contact the Archives staff.

 Donation of Materials

 The Bridgewater Public Library Archives and Special Collections (“Archives”) accepts donations of historically significant documents, photographs, books, ephemera, and other materials that the Archives has the means to preserve and that fall within the collection policy.

 Due to space constraints and limited library resources, the Archives is unable to accept all materials offered to us.
 The Archives reserves the right to dispose of unsolicited materials in any manner it deems appropriate.

-All donations to the Archives must be approved by a Bridgewater Public Library Staff member, and potential donors are advised to contact Archives staff before bringing historical materials to the Bridgewater Public Library.
+All donations to the Archives must be approved by a Bridgewater Public Library Staff member, and potential donors are advised to contact the Archives staff before bringing historical materials to the Bridgewater Public Library.
 For new or lightly used popular fiction and nonfiction, children's books, music CDs and DVDs that are not related to Archives’ historical collections, please refer to the Support Us page.